-No later than the first semester of the junior year, students should plan a tentative outline of the program in their major with their advisors in the department of their major.
+Students should plan a tentative outline of their academic program in their major with their advisors in their academic department as soon as they matriculate or declare a major.

 The following are minimum requirements for any major.
 Further and detailed requirements are to be found in the departmental statements in this bulletin.
 The specific departmental requirements that must be fulfilled by each student are those published in the bulletin current at the time the major is declared, or those in the bulletin current at the time of graduation, whichever the student chooses.